Faculty-Led Educational Experiences Abroad

 Global Engagement Seminar

-This intensive, credit-bearing summer seminar is taught by a team of Smith faculty at an international site and is followed by a required internship or service-learning experience.
-For more information, see Global Engagement Seminars.
+The global engagement seminar is an intensive, credit-bearing summer seminar taught by a team of Smith faculty at an international site.
+The course is followed by a required internship or service-learning experience.

 Tibetan Studies in India

-As part of an ongoing academic exchange program with the Tibetan universities in exile in India, each year the Five Colleges send 15 students to spend January term studying Buddhist philosophy, Tibetan history and culture, and Tibetan textual analysis in an intensive program taught by the faculty of the Central University of Tibetan Studies in Sarnath, India.
-For more information, see the Department of Philosophy's Tibetan Studies in India.
+As part of an ongoing academic exchange program with the Tibetan universities in exile in India, each year the Five Colleges send 15 students to spend Interterm studying Buddhist philosophy, Tibetan history and culture, and Tibetan textual analysis in an intensive program taught by the faculty of the Central University of Tibetan Studies in Sarnath, India.

 Coral Reef Ed-Ventures

-Coral Reef Ed-Ventures are an innovative, cooperative educational venture between Smith College and the Hol Chan Marine Reserve in San Pedro, Ambergris Caye, Belize.
+Coral Reef Ed-Ventures is an innovative, cooperative educational venture between Smith College and the Hol Chan Marine Reserve in San Pedro, Ambergris Caye, Belize.
 The program is an interdisciplinary effort involving faculty from three departments and the Environmental Science and Policy Program at Smith College.
-For more information, see the Environmental Science and Policy Program's Coral Reef Ed-Ventures Program.

-Many other exciting opportunities are available across departments throughout Smith.
-Some programs occur every year, while others are special one-time opportunities.
-Mary Murphy, senior lecturer in the mathematics and statistics department traveled with students to Bolivia to a small institution of higher education for young men and women of poor rural families.
-Sujane Wu, assistant professor in the East Asian languages and literatures department, offered an educational trip to Taiwan as an extension of her course Revising the Past in Chinese Literature and Film.
-For more information, contact academic departments at Smith.
+- Sujane Wu, assistant professor in the East Asian languages and literatures department, offered an educational trip to Taiwan as an extension of her course Revising the Past in Chinese Literature and Film.